Accenture/adop-docker-compose/site/_docs/architecture/project-namespacing.md

 * [Role Strategy plugin](https://wiki.jenkins-ci.org/display/JENKINS/Role+Strategy+Plugin)
     * To restrict which groups have access to the different namespaces

-## Gerrit
+## Gitlab
-Namespacing in Gerrit is achieved by:
+Namespacing in Gitlab is achieved by:

-* Creating repositories within directories that are aligned with the namespacing in [Jenkins](#jenkins)
+* Creating repositories within group (namespace is same thing with group in Gitlab)
-* Creating a project-specific permissions repository that restricts access to all repositories within that project